cortneynxchow/DH-150-Winter/Assignment 01- README.md

 **8:Aesthetic and Minimalist Design**

 a) The design is not appealing to consumers and appears to be out-of-date.
 The design is too cluttered and unorganized.
 This can be difficult to the user as he/she/they will have to spend more time and effort to look over the menu.
-There is also a repeat category of "Specialty Pizzas" which adds to the unorganization of the design
+There is also a repeat category of "Specialty Pizzas" which adds to the disorganization of the design

 <img width="1206" alt="Screen Shot 2020-01-14 at 5 43 15 AM" src="https://user-images.githubusercontent.com/59623113/72350851-0ed32600-3694-11ea-9451-1803262d89b0.png">